davellanedam/phalcon-micro-rest-api-skeleton/README.md

 Getting started
 --------

 This is a basic API REST skeleton written on the **ultra hyper mega fastest framework for PHP [phalcon](https://github.com/phalcon/cphalcon)**.
+A full-stack PHP framework delivered as a C-extension.
+Its innovative architecture makes Phalcon the fastest PHP framework ever built!

-This project is created to help other developers create a basic REST API in an easy way.
+This project is created to help other developers create a **basic REST API in an easy way with phalcon**.
+This basic example shows how powerful and simple phalcon can be.
+Do you want to contribute?
+Pull requests are always welcome to show more features of phalcon.

 Features
 --------